 What about visitors who bring VPNs for China?
 Right now, it looks like you can use a VPN software while you’re visiting the country.
 However, that doesn’t mean you won’t run into any trouble if you have one.
 During random phone searches, the police may ask visitors to delete VPN apps on their phones.
 Some people entering the northwestern Xinjiang region have reported that authorities have installed surveillance apps on their phones.

 To learn more about VPN restrictions in various countries, check out this article about where VPNs are illegal.

 VPN providers must use various technologies and encryption protocols to bypass the restrictions China has put into place.
 Free VPNs usually do not offer any of these features, and it’s highly unlikely they ever will.
 Their basic encryption methods and connection protocols are easy to detect and therefore are no match for the large forces of China’s internet police.

 Another problem with free VPN providers is that they are unreliable.
 Their connections often drop, leaving you exposed online.
 The best VPNs include a kill-switch feature, that keeps you undetectable even if your connection drops.
 They usually don’t offer any customer support, so no one will help you if you face any issues.
 And even if you manage to establish a stable connection, your data won’t be safely encrypted, and the internet speed will be slow.

 In short – you get what you pay for.
 The best VPNs for China require a subscription to a reputable paid service.
 Though there are free NordVPN alternatives, they probably won’t get the job done.

 NordVPN has more than 5,500 servers in 59 countries, so you can choose a server closest to your actual location to get the best speed.
 It provides top-notch encryption to protect users from online dangers and privacy issues.
 NordVPN is the recommended VPN of major tech experts across the globe and is a top pick for millions of people.

-When using the app, you can also enable the Threat Protection feature, which blocks websites known for hosting malware and annoying ads.
+If the app is available to use, you can also enable the Threat Protection feature, which blocks websites known for hosting malware and annoying ads.